EwaoluwaO/MarketBasket/README.md

-# Market Basket Analysis on BigQuery: TheLook eCommerce Dataset
+# E-commerce Business Analytics Portfolio Project: Deep Dive into TheLook eCommerce Data

 ---

 ## Overview

-This project showcases a **Market Basket Analysis (MBA)** leveraging Google BigQuery and the public `thelook_ecommerce` dataset.
-The goal is to identify frequently co-purchased products within real-world e-commerce transactions, uncovering valuable purchasing patterns that can drive strategic business decisions for online retailers.
+This comprehensive portfolio project demonstrates a multifaceted business analysis of the `thelook_ecommerce` public dataset hosted on Google BigQuery.
+It builds upon a foundational understanding of analytical techniques first explored with a simulated dataset.
+Through three distinct analytical approaches – **Sales Performance Analysis**, **RFM Customer Segmentation**, and **Market Basket Analysis** – this project aims to extract actionable insights from real-world e-commerce transactional data.
+The goal is to empower businesses with data-driven strategies to optimize sales, enhance customer engagement, and improve overall operational efficiency.

 ---

 ## Business Problem

-For e-commerce businesses, understanding how products relate to each other in customer purchases is critical.
-By identifying which products are often bought together, businesses can optimize their online store layout, personalize product recommendations, create effective bundles, and improve marketing strategies, ultimately enhancing customer experience and boosting revenue.
+E-commerce businesses operate in a highly competitive and dynamic environment.
+To thrive, they need a deep understanding of their sales performance, customer behavior, and product relationships.
+This project addresses critical business questions such as:
+* What are our key sales trends and performance indicators?
+* Who are our most valuable customers, and how can we tailor our engagement with different customer groups?
+* Which products are frequently purchased together, and how can we leverage this for better merchandising and cross-selling?

 ---

-## Project Objective

-The primary objectives of this analysis are to:

-* Utilize a large-scale, real-world e-commerce dataset (`thelook_ecommerce`) on BigQuery to perform an MBA.
-* Identify **association rules** between products (e.g., "Customers who buy Product A also tend to buy Product B").
-* Calculate key association rule metrics: **Support** and **Confidence**.
-* Derive actionable **business recommendations** based on the discovered purchasing patterns.
+## Foundational Analysis: Simulated Data Exploration

+Before tackling the large-scale BigQuery dataset, an initial Market Basket Analysis was conducted using a smaller, simulated transactional dataset.
+This foundational step was crucial for:
+* Solidifying the understanding of core Market Basket Analysis concepts (Support, Confidence).
+* Developing and testing the SQL query logic in a controlled environment.
+* Proving the methodology's effectiveness before scaling to a real-world dataset.

+This initial analysis involved creating a simple `SalesTransactions` table with `TransactionID`, `ProductID`, and `ProductName`, and then applying SQL self-joins and aggregations to identify product pairs and calculate their support and confidence.
+The insights gained from this exercise directly informed the approach taken for the more complex `thelook_ecommerce` dataset.

 ---

-## Key Concepts

-* **Market Basket Analysis (MBA):** A data mining technique used to uncover relationships between items that are frequently purchased together in transactions.
-* **Support:** Indicates how frequently an itemset (a combination of products) appears across all transactions.
-    * `Support(X) = (Number of transactions containing X) / (Total number of transactions)`
-* **Confidence:** Measures the likelihood that a customer will buy item Y given that they have already bought item X.
-    * `Confidence(X -> Y) = (Number of transactions containing X and Y) / (Number of transactions containing X)`
+## Dataset & Tools

+All primary analyses in this project leverage the **`bigquery-public-data.thelook_ecommerce`** public dataset, a rich simulated e-commerce dataset available on Google BigQuery.

+* **Google BigQuery:** Google's fully managed, serverless data warehouse, ideal for querying large-scale datasets efficiently.
+* **Standard SQL:** The primary language used for all data extraction, transformation, and analysis.
+* **Google Cloud Console / BigQuery UI:** The interface used for executing SQL queries and reviewing results.

 ---

-## Dataset

-This analysis uses the **`thelook_ecommerce` public dataset** available in Google BigQuery.
-This dataset simulates transactional data from an e-commerce platform.

-The primary table used is `bigquery-public-data.thelook_ecommerce.order_items`, which contains individual product entries for each order.
-Key columns utilized include:

-* `order_id`: Serves as the unique transaction identifier.
-* `product_id`: Unique identifier for each product.
-* `product_name`: The descriptive name of the product.
+## Project Analyses & Insights

+This project is structured around three core analytical components:

+### 1. Sales Performance Analysis

+#### Objective
+To understand the overall health and trends of the e-commerce business by analyzing key sales metrics over time and across different dimensions.

+#### Key Metrics & Concepts
+* **Total Revenue:** Sum of all completed sales.
+* **Total Orders:** Count of unique, completed transactions.
+* **Average Order Value (AOV):** Revenue per order, indicating average customer spend.
+* **Sales Trends:** Performance changes over periods (e.g., monthly, quarterly).
+* **Top Products/Categories:** Identifying best-selling items and product groups.
+* **Sales by Demographics:** Analyzing revenue and orders across customer gender and age groups.

+#### Methodology
+* Utilized `bigquery-public-data.thelook_ecommerce.orders`, `order_items`, `products`, and `users` tables.
+* Joined tables to link order, item, product, and user data.
+* Aggregated data using `SUM()` and `COUNT(DISTINCT)` to calculate KPIs.
+* Applied `FORMAT_DATE()` for time-series analysis and `CASE` statements for age group segmentation.
+* Filtered all sales to only include `status = 'Complete'` for accurate reporting.

+#### Key Insights & Business Recommendations
+* **Performance Overview:** Provides a snapshot of total sales, order volume, and average transaction size, crucial for high-level business reporting.
+* **Trend Identification:** Reveals growth, decline, or seasonality in sales, enabling proactive planning for marketing campaigns, inventory management, and resource allocation.
+* **Product/Category Focus:** Pinpoints high-performing products and categories, guiding merchandising decisions, promotional strategies, and future product development.
+* **Demographic Targeting:** Uncovers which customer segments (by gender, age) contribute most to sales, allowing for tailored marketing messages and personalized product recommendations to maximize ROI.

 ---

-## Tools Used

-* **Google BigQuery:** Google's fully managed, serverless data warehouse, used for storing and querying the large-scale `thelook_ecommerce` dataset.
-* **Standard SQL:** For writing and executing the analytical queries.
-* **Google Cloud Console / BigQuery UI:** For interacting with BigQuery and running queries.
+### 2. RFM Customer Segmentation

+#### Objective
+To segment the customer base into distinct groups based on their purchasing behavior (Recency, Frequency, Monetary value) to enable highly targeted marketing and customer retention strategies.

+#### Key Concepts
+* **Recency (R):** How recently a customer made a purchase (e.g., days since last order).
+* **Frequency (F):** How often a customer makes purchases (e.g., number of unique orders).
+* **Monetary (M):** How much money a customer has spent (e.g., total revenue generated).
+* **RFM Scores:** Customers are ranked and assigned scores (e.g., 1-5) for each RFM component using `NTILE()`.
+* **Customer Segments:** Defined groups (e.g., Champions, Loyal Customers, At-Risk) based on combinations of RFM scores.

+#### Methodology
+* Used `bigquery-public-data.thelook_ecommerce.orders` and `order_items` tables.
+* Calculated Recency (using `DATE_DIFF` from a snapshot date), Frequency (`COUNT(DISTINCT order_id)`), and Monetary value (`SUM(sale_price)`) for each unique user.
+* Applied `NTILE(5)` window functions to assign R, F, and M scores (1-5) to each customer.
+* Used `CASE` statements to define various customer segments based on their combined RFM scores.

+#### Key Insights & Business Recommendations
+* **Customer Value Identification:** Clearly identifies high-value customers (Champions, Loyal) who deserve special attention and loyalty programs.
+* **Targeted Marketing:** Enables the creation of personalized campaigns for each segment (e.g., win-back offers for "At-Risk" customers, welcome series for "New Customers").
+* **Resource Allocation:** Helps prioritize marketing spend and customer service efforts towards segments with the highest potential for retention or growth.
+* **Customer Lifecycle Management:** Provides a framework to understand where customers are in their journey and how to move them to higher-value segments.

 ---

+### 3. Market Basket Analysis (MBA)

+#### Objective
+To discover which products are frequently purchased together within the same transactions, providing insights for optimized product placement, cross-selling, and bundling strategies.

+#### Key Concepts
+* **Association Rules:** "If X is bought, then Y is likely bought too."
+* **Support:** The proportion of transactions that contain a specific itemset (combination of products).
+* **Confidence:** The likelihood that item Y is purchased when item X has already been purchased.

-## Methodology
+#### Methodology

-The Market Basket Analysis was performed using a series of SQL queries executed directly within Google BigQuery:

-1.  **Total Order Count:** Determined the total number of unique orders in the dataset to serve as the denominator for Support calculations.
+* Utilized the `bigquery-public-data.thelook_ecommerce.order_items` table.
-2.  **Item Pair Identification:** A self-join on the `order_items` table was performed to identify all distinct pairs of products purchased within the same order.
-This step ensures that each pair (A, B) is counted only once, and that `product_id` is used to prevent self-pairing.
+* Performed a self-join on `order_items` to identify all distinct pairs of products within the same `order_id`.
-3.  **Pair Support Calculation:** The `Support` for each identified item pair was calculated by counting the number of orders containing both items and dividing by the total number of orders.
-A practical minimum support threshold was applied (`HAVING COUNT(DISTINCT order_id) >= [threshold]`) to focus on statistically significant and frequent patterns, given the large dataset size.
+* Calculated the `Support` for each item pair by counting co-occurrences and dividing by the total number of orders.
+A minimum support threshold was applied to focus on frequent patterns.
-4.  **Confidence Calculation:** For each significant rule (X -> Y), `Confidence` was calculated by dividing the number of orders containing both X and Y by the number of orders containing only X. This involved using Common Table Expressions (CTEs) to efficiently manage intermediate results for pair counts and individual item counts.
-Filtering was applied to focus on rules exceeding specific support thresholds for both the pair and the antecedent.
+* Calculated the `Confidence` for each directional rule (X -> Y) by dividing the count of (X and Y) by the count of (X).
+* Filtered results to display only rules meeting predefined minimum support and confidence thresholds.

+#### Key Insights & Business Recommendations
+* **Optimized Product Placement:** Guides the strategic arrangement of products on e-commerce pages and in recommendation engines (e.g., "Customers who bought this also bought...").
+* **Enhanced Cross-Selling:** Informs personalized product suggestions during browsing or at checkout, increasing average order value.
+* **Effective Bundling:** Identifies strong product associations perfect for creating attractive bundled offers that encourage larger purchases.
+* **Promotional Strategies:** Helps design targeted promotions and advertisements featuring complementary products.

 ---

-## Key Insights & Business Recommendations

-By analyzing product co-occurrence patterns from the `thelook_ecommerce` dataset, the business can gain valuable insights.
-While specific outcomes depend on the exact BigQuery query results and chosen thresholds, typical actionable recommendations might include:

-* **Optimized Product Placement:** Strategically placing highly associated items closer together on e-commerce pages (e.g., "Customers who bought X also bought Y" sections).
-* **Enhanced Cross-Selling:** Developing targeted product recommendations and personalized prompts based on items already in a customer's cart or purchase history.
-* **Effective Bundling Strategies:** Creating attractive product bundles (e.g., "Buy X and get Y for a discount") for items with high confidence scores.
-* **Improved Inventory Management:** More accurately forecasting demand for complementary products, ensuring both are in stock.
-* **Targeted Marketing Campaigns:** Designing promotions and advertisements that feature groups of commonly purchased products.

-These insights directly contribute to increasing average order value, improving customer satisfaction, and optimizing overall e-commerce operations.

----

-## How to Run the Project

-1.  **Access BigQuery:**
-    * Navigate to the Google Cloud Console and open the BigQuery UI.
-    * Ensure you have a Google Cloud project with billing enabled (though querying public datasets usually incurs minimal to no cost).
-2.  **Run Analysis Queries:**
-    * In the BigQuery query editor, paste and execute the SQL queries provided (similar to the ones discussed in the previous conversation) to perform the Market Basket Analysis on the `bigquery-public-data.thelook_ecommerce.order_items` table.
-    * Remember to adjust the `HAVING` clause thresholds in the queries based on the scale of the dataset to get relevant results.
-3.  **Review Results:** Examine the output of the confidence query to identify strong association rules and derive business insights.

----

 ## Future Enhancements

-* **Lift Metric:** Implement the calculation of the `Lift` metric in SQL, which provides a more nuanced understanding of an association rule's strength by controlling for the individual popularity of items.
-* **Visualizations:** Connect BigQuery to a business intelligence tool (e.g., Looker Studio, Tableau, Power BI) to create interactive dashboards visualizing the top association rules.
+* **Data Visualization:** Integrate the BigQuery results with a business intelligence tool (e.g., Looker Studio, Tableau, Power BI) to create interactive dashboards for each analysis, making insights more accessible and impactful.
-* **Temporal Analysis:** Incorporate time-based analysis to understand how purchasing patterns change seasonally or over time.
-* **Itemsets of Size 3+:** Extend the SQL queries to identify and analyze associations involving three or more products for deeper insights (this can become computationally intensive for very large datasets and may benefit from specialized libraries in Python if SQL performance becomes a bottleneck).
+* **Advanced RFM:** Explore more sophisticated RFM scoring methods or integrate with clustering algorithms (e.g., K-Means in Python) for more dynamic segmentation.
+* **Lift Metric:** Add the calculation of the `Lift` metric to the Market Basket Analysis for a more robust measure of association rule strength.
+* **Predictive Modeling:** Use the segmented customer data to build predictive models for churn, future spending, or product recommendations.
+* **A/B Testing Integration:** Design hypothetical A/B tests based on the recommendations to validate their impact on real business metrics.

 ---

-This project demonstrates strong SQL skills, experience with large-scale data platforms like BigQuery, and the ability to translate data insights into practical business strategies.
+This project showcases strong proficiency in SQL, experience with large-scale cloud data platforms, and the critical ability to transform raw data into strategic business intelligence.